Nhlamulo-Mokwena/Nhlamulo-Mokwena/README.md

 ### 💻 Aspiring Software Developer

 I'm a passionate software developer, completing my National Diploma in Computer Science at Tshwane University of Technology.
-I love building practical solutions to real-world problems and learning new technogies.
+I love building practical solutions to real-world problems and learning new technologies.

 ---